Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 It fit well!

-7 ~ Sewing the Second Bead
+Step 7 — Sew the Second Bead

 I aligned my head band, to make the second bead symmetrical.